General Linear Model

 Coefficients Covariances TRUE or FALSE (default), shows coefficients covariances

-Residuals Saves in the dataset the residual values of the model
+Residuals Saves the residual values of the model.
+The response scale is used.

 Remove notes Removes all notes and warnings from the Tables.
 Useful to produce pubblication quality tables.